danfmaia/CodeQuery-API/docs/prompts.md

 1 test still failing.
 Follow this CoT:

-- Query and analyse the last test results (tests/results.txt).
+- Query the last test results (core/tests/results.txt).
 - Analyse the test results.
-- Query all files that may be useful to debug the error.
+- Query all files that may be useful to fix the error.
 - Suggest a fix to the error.
 ```